kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 # Getting Started with Kuzzle and Node.js

 In this tutorial you will learn how to install, run and use **Kuzzle** with **Node.js** and the **Javascript SDK**.
-We will walk you through creating scripts that can **store** documents in Kuzzle and subscribe to **notification** for each new document created.
+We will walk you through creating scripts that can **store** documents in Kuzzle and subscribe to **notifications** about document creations.

 ## Running Kuzzle